Papua-Insects.nl

 Graphium agamemnon is a common species with a very extended range.
 In the mainland of tropical Asia and the greater Sunda islands and the Philippines the nominate form occurs.
 There are 21 different subspecies described, mostly from the outer regions (islands) of the range.
 Eastward the range of agamemnon extends to the Solomon Islands.
 In Papua the subspecies ligatus occurs, described by Rothschild after specimens from New Guinea (type), Waigeo, Aru, Woodlark and Queensland.
 Subspecies ligatus has broader wings, specially the hindwings, compared to the nominate form and the tails are much reduced in both sexes.
 In most areas the females have longer tails than the males.

-very rapid flyer and goes fast from flower to flower fluttering its wings constantly.
+It is a very rapid flyer and goes fast from flower to flower fluttering its wings constantly.

 Saigusa et al. (1982) divide the agamemnon-group into three subgroups: the agamemnon-subgroup, the macfarlanei-subgroup and the wallacei-subgroup.
 Graphium agamemnon and G. meeki (Solomon Is.) form together the agamemnon-subgroup.